Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 ##### Alternatives

-Driving into the end of this work, you might ask why dont using simpler models in order to see if there is a way to benchmark the selected algorithms in this study.
+Driving into the end of this work, you might ask why don't use simpler models in order to see if there is a way to benchmark the selected algorithms in this study.
-So, for this reason several _simpler_ machine learning models where applyied on the stock data, and the results might be a bit confusing.
+So, for this reason, several _simpler_ machine learning models were applied to the stock data, and the results might be a bit confusing.

 ```python
 #Linear Regression